 - Also available in a spray

 Numbify Numbing Cream is another full-strength product with a lidocaine concentration of 5%.
-This one’s popular amongst tattoo aficionados, as it comfortably lasts throughout an hour-and-a-half to a two-hour session.
+This one’s popular amongst tattoo aficionados, as it comfortably lasts for an hour-and-a-half to a two-hour session.

 Similarly to Ebanel’s version, the Numbify cream comes with soothing natural ingredients such as kava kava and chamomile to soothe any irritation or redness caused by waxing, and a fruity fragrance to make it even more enjoyable.
 It’s available in a cream or spray and in different sizes.